 What should I do if I think I have lactose intolerance?

 Do not try to diagnose yourself.
 If you think you might be lactose intolerant, it is important for you to see your health care provider.
-The same discomfort caused by lactose intolerance can be caused by other conditions including Crohn’s disease, irritable bowel syndrome, and an infection of the small intestine.
-These conditions can be serious if they are not properly treated.
+The same discomfort caused by lactose intolerance can be caused by other conditions.
 Your health care provider is the only person who can confirm that you are lactose intolerant or if you have another medical condition.
-Once you have the right diagnosis, you can work with your health care provider or a nutritionist to manage your symptoms.
+Once you have the right diagnosis, you can work with your health care provider or a dietitian to manage your symptoms.

 How can my health care provider tell if I’m lactose intolerant?